What Is a Catheter?

 - Intermittent catheters.
 You use one of these several times a day, either at scheduled times or whenever your bladder feels full.
 It usually goes in through your urethra (the tube that takes urine from your bladder out of your body) and drains your bladder.
 Your doctor or nurse will teach you how to put it in and take it out.

 - Suprapubic catheter.
 Your doctor puts this type into your bladder through a cut in your belly, a little below your belly button.
-It’s typically more comfortable than an indwelling catheter and isn’t as likely to give you an infection.
+It isn’t as likely to give you an infection.

 - Condomcatheter.
 This may be an option for some men.
 Nothing goes into your bladder.
 Instead, a sheath similar to a condom fits around your penis.
 A tube takes the urine from there into a bag.
 It may seem more comfortable than other types of urinary catheters, but it can slip or leak.

 There are a few things to watch for when you use any type of urinary catheter.

 Infection.
 This is the most common problem.
-The catheter may let germs into your body, where they can infect your bladder, urethra, or kidneys.
+The catheter may let germs into your body, where they can cause an infection of your bladder, urethra, urinary tract, or kidneys.
 Call your doctor if you: